MOTOVUN VIDEO MEETING 1976

 Sanja Iveković, Dalibor Martinis, Goran Trbuljak, Claudio Ambrosini,

 Michele Sambin, Luigi Viola, Živa Kraus, Zdravko Milić

 July 19th – September 14th

 Multimedia Centre LUKA

-This year’s Cinemaniac introduces a research and exhibition project that brings into the spotlight the anthological Motovun Video Encounter, an international video workshop gathering Croatian and Italian artists that took place in Motovun in 1976 as part of the years-long project entitled Motovun Meeting.
+Cinemaniac 2015 brings research and exhibition project about the anthological Motovun Video Encounter, an international video workshop with Croatian and Italian artists that took place in Motovun in 1976.

 In the 1970s, the video becomes the dominant moving images medium and the new media – photography, film and video – come onto the art scene.
 The Motovun encounters demonstrate the potentials of video art and transnational networks as a possibility for the new generation of artists and curators.
 In this context, the 1976 video workshop in Motovun, dedicated to identity, plays the key role.